Laura Anderson Barbata

-Laura Anderson Barbata (born 1958) is a contemporary artist.
+Laura Anderson Barbata (born 1958) is a Mexican contemporary artist.
 Based in Brooklyn and Mexico City, Barbata's work uses art and performance to encourage social justice by documenting traditions and involving communities in her practice.

 Early life and education

 Laura Anderson Barbata was born 1958 in Mexico City, Mexico.
 She moved to Sinaloa, where her father was a restaurateur, and spent the early part of her childhood in Mazatlán with little or no access to museums.

 When she was 10 years old, Barbata's family moved to Europe.
 The first museum her parents took her to was the Louvre.
 Deeply impacted by the Winged Victory of Samothrace, Barbata began to explore the world through drawing.
 She studied sculpture and engraving at the School of Visual Arts at the University of Rio de Janeiro and architecture in Mexico City.

 Work

 Anderson has exhibited in the United States, Mexico, Europe, and South America.
 She is in the permanent collection and has shown at the Metropolitan Museum of Art, New York, NY; The Museum of Modern Art, Mexico City, Mexico; and the Museum of Modern Art, Rio de Janeiro, Brazil, among others.
 Barbata has organized projects in the Amazon of Venezuela, Trinidad and Tobago, Mexico, Norway and the USA.
 Among her current projects include The Repatriation of Julia Pastrana and her project Transcommunality (ongoing since 2001) with traditional stilt dancers from New York, West Africa, the Caribbean, and Oaxaca, Mexico.

 Barbata's art is deeply entwined with social practice, community engagement, and postcolonial critique.
 For the Yanomami Paper Project, Barbata worked as an apprentice to the Yanomami Community in the Amazonas region of Venezuela.
 In return, she taught the community how to make books and paper from local resources.
 Barbata has continued to work with this community, producing books in the Yanomami language with drawings by the community's children.
 The Yanomami community continues to make their own papers and books.
 Some of these books are now held in collections including the Library of Congress, and the New York Public Library.